felwal/avganar/README.md

 # Avgånär: Stockholm departures

-A Garmin Connect IQ widget displaying (public transport) nearby stops and departures within Stockholms Lokaltrafik (SL).
+A Garmin Connect IQ widget displaying (public transport) nearby stops and departures within Stockholms Lokaltrafik (SL) in Sweden.
 Uses Trafiklab's APIs.

 Get it on the [Connect IQ Store](https://apps.garmin.com/en-GB/apps/a96ddb52-3edd-4298-8348-5bd818376a2a).